 Sometimes though you may want to make a page that doesn't conform to a template and you can do this by creating a blank page.
 Alternatively, you can create a new page and delete everything you don't need.

 The Wix system doesn't currently allow you to globally modify the CSS.
 If you want to do that, then you'll need to update it using the editor and place style tags everywhere you want to make a change.
-This is why they make their templates better – because they have to be if you are unable to modify the CSS file.
+That is why they make their templates better – because they have to be if you are unable to modify the CSS file.

 By contrast, Weebly allows you full access to HTML and CSS code.

-If you want to choose your own house font style or make changes to CSS, then Weebly has those features right now.
+If you want to choose your house font style or make changes to CSS, then Weebly has those features right now.
 If you're at the stage where “house style” is meaningful to you and manipulating CSS is essential then Weebly would be your choice.

 3. Design Features